IcelandicGambit/silent-forest-7482/README.md

 ```

 ```
-User Story 3 - Remove a Dish from the Ingredient
+User Story 3 - Remove a Dish from the Ingredient (focused on a delete route, dish ingredients controller that deletes relationship between dish and ingredient)

 As a visitor
 When I visit an ingredient's show page